Aiven-Open/klaw-docs/docs/blog/2023/05/making-kafka-governance-breeze-for-developers.rst

 Background
 ----------
-In today's ever-evolving technological landscape, organizations worldwide have Apache Kafka for its unparalleled scalability and exceptional features, leading to a paradigm shift in how messaging systems are handled.
+In today's ever-evolving technological landscape, organizations worldwide have adopted Apache Kafka® for its unparalleled scalability and exceptional features, leading to a paradigm shift in how messaging systems are handled.
 As more and more organizations adopt Kafka as a vital component of their technology stacks, the need for effective Kafka governance becomes paramount.

 .. code-block:: bash

     A common challenge companies face is the inability to effectively govern and manage access permissions for the numerous topics created, often numbering in the hundreds or even thousands.